vmware-archive/pcfdev/DEVELOP.md

 vagrant box add --force output/pcfdev-virtualbox-v0.box --name pcfdev/pcfdev
 ```

 > Note: Support for VMware Fusion/Workstation has been discontinued.
-Support for AWS will continue using the same OVA as Virtualbox and the [PCF Dev AWS repo](https://github.com/pivotal-cf/pcfdev-aws).
+Support for AWS is temporarily suspended until a commercial version of PCF Dev becomes available from the AWS Marketplace.

 ### Deploying a locally-built PCF Dev box